 Here, my favorite mentor is Dave Ramsey.
 He walks you step by step through what you need to know to create a personal financial plan and help you get your money in order.
-With a clear idea of
+With a clear idea of your goals and a good understanding of your budget, you can now start thinking about the next steps in your personal financial planning process.
+Preparing a budget or financial plan is essential to give you the best chance of achieving your personal and family goals.

 Similar to the priorities created when reviewing your financial goals, personal financial planning requires that you meet many financial goals before you start saving to achieve your lifelong financial goals.
 You can also list your financial goals in the order you want to reach them, but a long-term goal like saving for retirement requires you to commit to achieving it while working on other goals.